faiz-ans/faiz-ans/README.md

 I am deeply motivated to realize systemic and infrastructural change, emphasizing my engineering efforts towards the design of more efficient, fair, and sustainable processes and pipelines.

-Currently, I'm contributing towards collective action in the tech space as a backend engineer.
+Currently, I'm contributing towards collective action in the tech space as a backend engineer. ⚒

 Previous:
-* Infrastructure Software Engineer at 🎥 Filmtools
+* Infrastructure Software Engineer at 🎥 <ins>Filmtools</ins>
+* Scalar Web Platform Engineer & Unity Game Developer at 💻 The Ahmanson Lab at <ins>USC</ins>
-* Pipeline Support Specialist for 🍔 *Bob's Burgers* and 🌲 *Central Park* at Bento Box Entertainment.
+* Pipeline Support Specialist for 🍔 *Bob's Burgers* and 🌲 *Central Park* at <ins>Bento Box Entertainment</ins>.
 [IMDb](https://www.imdb.com/name/nm11636236/).